StyraInc/lib.jwt/README.md

 - A fully [configuration-driven approach](#configuration-driven-verification) to token verification
 - Or if you prefer, use like a traditional library — import and use verification [functions](#functions)
-- Support for OAuth 2.0 and OpenID Connect metadata endpoints for retrieving verification keys without configuration
+- Use [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc8414) or [OpenID Connect](https://openid.net/specs/openid-connect-discovery-1_0.html) metadata endpoints to get verification keys without configuration
 - Default verification constraints based on [best practices](https://datatracker.ietf.org/doc/html/rfc8725)
 - Clear error messages, describing exactly which constraints failed and why